DanielWright16/danielwright16.github.io/README.md

-README
+# Portfolio-Website

-Daniel Wright, 885981274,  danieldwright@csu.fullerton.edu, HTML/CSS, https://www.w3schools.com (tutorials used, no templates were used)
+ Daniel Wright, 885981274, HTML/CSS, https://www.w3schools.com Tutorials.
+No templates were used.